OTA Update Component¶

 10).
 In that mode, all components are disabled and only Serial

-Logging+WiFi+OTA are initialized, so that you can upload a new binary.
+Logging + Network(WiFi or Ethernet) + OTA are initialized, so that you can upload a new

-# Example configuration entry ota: safe_mode: True password: VERYSECURE
+# Example configuration entry ota: safe_mode: true password: !secret ota_password

 safe_mode (Optional, boolean): Whether to enable safe mode.
 Defaults to

 password (Optional, string): The password to use for updates.